Cook County Solid Waste Management Plan 2024-2029

 Other projects in the higher education sector: https://tap.istc.illinois.edu/category/higher-education/

-University of Illinois at Urbana-Champaign Campus Waste Sculpture
+University of Illinois Urbana-Champaign Campus Waste Sculpture

 Two men sitting in front of waste sculpture